9 Bravery Books for Teaching Students About Courage - Diverse Read Alouds

 Click here for all of my blog posts for recommended read alouds

 Reading aloud picture books is one of the key strategies I use to engage students in discussions during morning meetings.
-I connect my morning meetings through theme-based units where I’m able to teach social-emotional skills, character education, and strengthen the classroom community.
+I connect my morning meetings through theme-based units where I’m able to teach social-emotional learning skills, character education, and strengthen the classroom community.

-If you’d like more social emotional theme units with a focus on encouraging students’ social, emotional, and academic success, you may be interested in the Morning Meeting Mega Bundle of 17 theme units.
-With units focused on kindness, compassion, growth mindset, gratitude, perseverance, responsibility, managing emotions, and so much more, your engaging morning meeting plans are done for you and your students will love them!
+If you’d like more social-emotional learning theme units with a focus on encouraging students’ social, emotional, and academic success, you may be interested in the SEL Morning Meeting Mega Bundle of 17 theme units.
+With units focused on kindness, compassion, growth mindset, gratitude, perseverance, responsibility, managing emotions, and so much more, your engaging SEL morning meeting activities and lesson plans are done for you and your students will love them!
 You can save 10% on the Mega Bundle of all 17 themes with the code MM10.